Print This Bible Study

 The account in Esther combines both of the two preceding ways God often presents things in His Word.
 First, the matter of Esther being made queen is seen as having occurred; and then a complete chronology of events is given, providing a commentary surrounding Esther being made queen.

-And, with these things in mind, note the commentary that God has provided — eight chapters (chaps.
-3-10), which all reflect back on the fact that Esther had been made queen/that Israel will be made queen (2:17).
+And, with these things in mind, note the commentary that God has provided — eight chapters (chapters 3-10), which all reflect back on the fact that Esther had been made queen/that Israel will be made queen (2:17).
 And this fact is continuously kept in view throughout the commentary.

 Haman — Defeated

 Chapters three through ten in the book of Esther, forming a commentary on chapter two, begin by introducing Haman, not seen in the book prior to this time.
-And, from the point he is introduced, Haman and his family occupy a place at the forefront of events seen throughout the remainder of the book, save the final (chap.
-10) chapter.
+And, from the point he is introduced, Haman and his family occupy a place at the forefront of events seen throughout the remainder of the book, save the final chapter.

 Once Haman had turned against the Jewish people he found himself forced into situations and circumstances completely beyond his control, situations and circumstances that brought about events completely contrary to that which he had sought to effect.
-He found himself not only being forced to exalt Mordecai, whom he had sought to put down, but he also, in the end, found himself impaled on the very gallows that he had built for Mordecai (6:1-7:10).
+He found himself not only being forced to exalt Mordecai, whom he had sought to put down, but he also, in the end, found himself impaled on the very gallows which he had built for Mordecai (6:1-7:10).

 Then, if that wasn’t enough, his ten sons were subsequently slain and impaled on the same gallows (9:10-14).
-And all of this brought an end to “the house of Haman,” allowing the Jewish people to occupy a rightful, prominent place in the kingdom.
+And all of this brought an end to “the house of Haman,” allowing the Jewish people to occupy their rightful, prominent place in the kingdom.

-And, in his exalted position of power, “above all the princes,” the Antichrist will command the same honor accorded Haman (Revelation 13:2-8).
+And, in his exalted position of power, “above all the princes,” Antichrist will command the same honor accorded Haman (Revelation 13:2-8).
 He will have previously made a covenant with many in Israel (Daniel 9:27a).
 But numerous other Jews will have rejected this covenant; and, in the light of the type in Esther, these Jews will apparently also have rejected the man making the covenant as well, refusing to accord him honor.

-Then, because of this, the Antichrist, in his wrath, after three and one-half years, will turn against the Jewish people “throughout the whole kingdom [worldwide]” and seek their complete destruction, exactly as seen in Haman’s actions (cf. Daniel 9:27b; Matthew 24:15ff; Luke 21:20ff; 2 Thessalonians 2:3ff).
+Then, because of this, Antichrist, in his wrath, after three and one-half years, will turn against the Jewish people “throughout the whole kingdom [worldwide]” and seek their complete destruction, exactly as seen in Haman’s actions (cf. Daniel 9:27b; Matthew 24:15ff; Luke 21:20ff; 2 Thessalonians 2:3ff).

 But once Antichrist has turned against the Jewish people, he will have placed himself on the same road of no return previously traveled by Haman.
 It will be a downward path, leading to the destruction of not only himself but also his ten-kingdom confederacy (wherein Gentile world power will be centered in that day), seen in the destruction of Haman and his ten sons in the type (cf. Daniel 2:33-35, 40-45; 7:7-12, 23-28; Revelation 19:11ff).